 Dairy free cheese sauce.
 I know, it's a total oxymoron.
-But this recipe is too good to not share!
+But like others listed in my healthy eating guidelines, this recipe is too good to not share!

 Disclosure: We may receive a commission if you purchase through links in this post.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 For more information, see our disclosure page.